lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > lokesh1729|{"message": "lokesh1729 : logged out"}
 > lokesh1729|{"message": "lokesh1729 : payment success"}
 ```

+> `parse.key` tells kafka to parse the key by the separator.
+By default `key.separator` is set to tab, we are overriding to pipe.

 Let's look at the data using the same `kafka-dump-log` command.
 We need to find the partition by executing the command in all 10 partitions because we don't know to which partition it went to.